SimulBench

 Tasks for SimulBench

-We have gathered 168 distinct simulation tasks that require ChatGPT to perform in a variety of roles.
-These roles include acting as a Linux terminal, an SQL executor, a player for text-based games such as tic-tac-toe, an interviewer for specific roles such as a software developer, a personal investment manager, a generator for passwords with particular constraints, an ASCII art creator, a predictor of chemical reactions, and more.
-Each task specification comes with a role description, some output requirements and an initial user request.
+We have gathered 109 distinct simulation tasks that require LLMs to perform in a variety of interfaces.
+These interfaces include acting as a Linux terminal, an SQL executor, text-based games such as tic-tac-toe, a generator for passwords with particular constraints, an ASCII art creator, a predictor of chemical reactions, and more.
+Each task specification comes with an interface description, some output requirements and an initial user request.

-MT-bench is designed to test Language Models (LLMs) in a two-turn conversation, where the second turn is predefined.
-However, our SimulBench necessitates multiple turns between users and LLMs.
+MT-bench is designed to test LLMs in a two-turn conversation, where the second turn is predefined.
+However, our necessitates multiple turns between users and LLMs.
 Depending on the task types and context window limit, some tasks may involve conversations exceeding 5 turns, with the majority spanning over 2 turns.
-To replicate realistic usage scenarios of LLMs, we employ OpenAI's GPT-3.5 to simulate a user interacting continuously with the LLMs under evaluation.
-After gathering the dialogues between the user agent and each target LLM, we follow the methodology of previous studies, using GPT-4 to assess and rate the quality of these conversations.
+To replicate realistic usage scenarios of LLMs, we employ OpenAI's GPT-3.5 to simulate a user interacting continuously with an LLM.
+To ensure fairness among different test models, we extract challenging histories from the collected dialogues to form the final test scripts.
+Finally, after gathering reactions from each target LLM, we follow the methodology of previous studies, using GPT-4 to assess and rate the quality of these responses.
+We also conduct pairwise comparisons for a more detailed analysis.

 Experimental Results and Findings

-Our study involved an analysis of four widely used open Language Learning Models (LLMs), specifically Llama-2-chat (7B/13B/70B) and Mixtral (8x7B).
+Our study involved an analysis of 2 proprietary LLMs and 12 widely used open-source LLMs, specifically series of models in LLaMA, Qwen and Mixtral.
 These models are often ranked highly on several existing leaderboards, such as the Chatbot Arena.
-Our findings revealed a substantial performance gap between these open-source LLMs and GPT-4-turbo.
-Even the largest open LLM, Llama-2-70b-chat, was surpassed by GPT-4 turbo by a margin of 37.95\% on the hard subset of SimulBench.
+Although the performance of these open-source LLMs is approaching GPT-4-turbo, there is still a conspicuous gap between them.
+Even the strongest open LLM, LLaMA-3-70B-Chat, was surpassed by GPT-4-turbo on 18.55% more cases on the hard subset of SimulBench.

 Main Results